mcroissant/oas_patcher/docs/getting-started/first-overlay.md

 # Your First Overlay

-This tutorial will guide you through creating your first overlay from scratch.
-You'll learn the overlay format, target selection, and best practices.
+This tutorial will guide you through creating your first overlay step by step.
+We'll start simple and gradually build up complexity using multiple small overlays.

-## What You'll Build
+## What You'll Learn

-We'll create an overlay that transforms a basic API specification to add:
-- Production server configuration
-- API versioning
-- Security requirements
-- Enhanced documentation
+- Basic overlay structure and syntax
+- How to target specific parts of an OpenAPI spec
+- Using multiple overlays together
+- When you might need bundle management (coming next!)

-## Step 1: Understanding the Source API
+## Step 1: Your Starting API

-Let's start with this OpenAPI specification (`bookstore-api.yaml`):
+Let's start with a simple bookstore API (`bookstore.yaml`):

 ```yaml
 openapi: 3.0.3